Department of Corrections criticizes Miami Herald series on Lowell

 The Miami Herald likely refused to provide Florida Department of Corrections Secretary Julie Jones with questions in writing in advance because doing otherwise would be an exercise in self-fettering, one that flouts its fiduciary obligations to subscribers, advertisers and investors.
 I am a subscriber.

-Doing otherwise would exhibit a corrupt willingness on the Miami Herald’s part to pretend that Julie Jones’ history of “service” while heading the Florida Department of Highway Safety and Motor Vehicles isn’t muddied by unanswered questions concerning extrajudicial, baseless surveillance of private citizens by public employees using the states D.A.V.I.D. systems (a/k/a Facebook for Cops) and technologies like Stingray.
-I was “looked at” via D.A.V.I.D. by four separate entities, including the FBI.
+Doing otherwise would also exhibit a corrupt willingness on the Miami Herald’s part to pretend that Julie Jones’ history of “service” while heading the Florida Department of Highway Safety and Motor Vehicles isn’t muddied by unanswered questions concerning extrajudicial, baseless surveillance of private citizens by public employees using the states D.A.V.I.D system (a/k/a Facebook for Cops) and technologies like Stingray.
+I was “looked at” via D.A.V.I.D by at least four separate entities, including the Miami FBI.

 Doing otherwise would signify a naivete on the Miami Herald‘s part that could make it look foolish (as foolish as Charlie Brown continually falling for Lucy’s promise to hold the football).
 Per my inbox (and likely various Miami Herald inboxes), Julie Jones doesn’t answer questions put in writing.